-- (2) For additional information on this methodology see "Defined Terms and Conventions-Certain Defined Terms-GDP." - (3) Percentage change from previous year. - (4) Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) Open unemployment information for 2014 corresponds to the average of the last two quarters of the year.
-See "The Economy-Employment and Labor-Employment." - (6) 2014-2017 revised data; 2018 preliminary data as indicated.
+(2) For additional information on this methodology see "Defined Terms and Conventions-Certain Defined Terms-GDP."

+(3) Percentage change from previous year.

+- (4) Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) Open unemployment information for 2014 corresponds to the average of the last two quarters of the year.
+See "The Economy-Employment and Labor-Employment." - (6) 2015-2018 revised data; 2019 preliminary data as indicated.
 All data conforms to IMF's 6th Edition of the Balance of Payments Manual.
 For further details of these methodologies and terminologies see "Implementación del Sexto Manual de Balanza de Pagos y Posición de Inversión Internacional del FMI en la República Dominicana" accessible on the website of the Central Bank (www.bancentral.gov.do).
-The information on the Central Bank's website is not incorporated by reference herein and does not form a part of this offering memorandum. - (7) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (8) As presented, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (9) Includes total revenue and grants. - (10) Includes "Statistical Discrepancy" (difference between the overall balance and overall financing). - (11) The non-financial public sector includes the Central Government and non-financial public sector entities (such as state-owned enterprises and other decentralized, government-owned entities). - (12) Consolidated public sector debt.
-Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors. - (13) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the creditor's nationality. - (14) Net of Central Government liabilities owned by the Central Bank.

-Sources: Central Bank, Ministry of Finance and IMF.
+The information on the Central Bank's website is not incorporated by reference herein and does not form a part of this offering memorandum. - (7) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices.

+(0) overlapping coverage, unretent prices and incomplete times of recording and conversion practices.
+(8) (9) Budgetary Government corresponds to all entities within the central government, which consists of the legislative, judicial and executive (10 branches. ) Includes social security contributions and grants.
+Excludes "Statistical Discrepancy" (difference between financing below the line and the overall fiscal balance registered above the line). ) Includes "Statistical Discrepancy."
+(13 The non-financial public sector includes the Budgetary Government and non-financial public sector institutions (such as extra-budgetary, (1.4 social security funds, local governments, and state-owned enterprises).
+(14) Consolidated public sector debt.
+Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors.)
+External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the (13 creditor's nationality.
+(16 Net of Budgetary Government liabilities owned by the Central Bank.
+(10) Net of Budgetary Government habilities owned by the Central Bank.
+Sou urces: Central Bank, Ministry of Finance and IMF.